• Skip to primary navigation

 • the rate at which the tomatoes are simmered, a fast simmer will allow the liquid to evaporate faster than a slow simmer.
 However, note the word of warning below.

 • the number of tomatoes you used.
-If you increased the recipe to make a larger batch the jam may take longer to thicken.
+If you have increased the recipe to make a larger batch the jam may take longer to thicken.

 If you find that the tomato jam hasn't thickened sufficiently, continue simmering until the desired consistency is reached.